malcalevak/wp-slimbox2/readme.txt

 Almost, if not all, options are configurable from the administration panel.
 For more on the settings and what they do check out the <a href="http://www.digitalia.be/software/slimbox2/" title="Slimbox 2, the ultimate lightweight Lightbox clone for jQuery">Slimbox2</a> page.

+Support forums are generously hosted by Ryan Hellyer of PixoPoint, <a href="http://pixopoint.com/forum/index.php?board=6.0">here</a>.

 Planned Features:<br />
+1. Additional gallery integration without requiring 'rel="lightbox"'.<br />
-1. Option to control which pages to load the script on.<br />
+2. Option to control which pages to load the script on.<br />
-2. Option for Flickr and picasaweb integration.<br />
-3. Easier to use settings management.<br />
+3. Expanded and easier to use settings management.<br />

-Recently Added Features:<br />
+Features Added in v0.9.3:<br />
-1. Option to automatically apply to all images on a page.<br />
-2. Option to change the overlay color.<br />
+1. Flickr and picasaweb integration (see FAQ for more details)<br />
+2. Updated to Slimbox 2.01 - Fixed compatibility code for Opera 9.5+ and Opera for Wii which was not working with quirks mode web pages.<br />
-3. Emergency bug fix - v0.9.2.1<br />
+3. Addition of Maintenance Mode<br />
-4. Emergency Overlay Opacity fix - v0.9.2.2<br />
-5. Yet another bug fix.
-Autoload wasn't loading options. - v0.9.2.3<br />
+4. Automatic grouping of items in posts or pages if autoload is used.<br />
+5. Compression and caching of autoload script.<br />

 == Installation ==